DedicatedDev/ibc-sdk/README.md

 ## Want to contribute or need support?

-To contribute, report issues, or explore the source code, visit the [IBC SDK GitHub repository](https://github.com/open-ibc/ibc-sdk).
+To contribute, report issues, or explore the source code, check out the [contribution guidelines](./CONTRIBUTOR_GUIDLINES.md).

 Follow the [OpenIBC forum](https://forum.openibc.com/) to stay up-to-date on all developments regarding IBC, including IBC SDK.